 Other Support/Current and Pending

 For certain funders (including NIH), Other Support documentation must be submitted during the JIT period to disclose all resources, including financial, available in support of the individual’s research endeavor, whether the support originates from Federal and non-Federal (including foreign governments, state and local), commercial or institutional sources.
-Faculty and grant managers should work together to compile Other Support documentation.
+Researchers and grant managers should work together to compile Other Support documentation.

 Access the Disclose activities (Other Support/Current and Pending) page for details, processes, and resources.